primalmotion/battctl/README.md

 - setting the current charge threshold values
 - monitor AC status through udev to apply one the the 2 charging profiles

+> This require your battery thresolds to be exposed in user-space.
+> This progam assumes you have following paths accessible:
+>
+> - /sys/class/power_supply/BAT0/charge_control_end_threshold
+> - /sys/class/power_supply/BAT0/charge_control_end_threshold
+>
+> This has only be tested on a Purism Librem 14.
+For anything else
+> patches welcome!

 ## Getting / Setting

 To get the current values: